Cleargo/clearomni-magento2-extension/README.md

-# CLEAROmni Magento 2 Connector by Cleargo
+# CLEAROmni Magento 2 Connector by Cleargo team
 No Configuration required

 ## Product